escapewindow/scrum/README.md

 * sprints
 * burndown charts

 Any issues that are purely process-based (e.g. scrum documentation) should be filed in [the scrum repo](https://github.com/mozilla-releng/scrum).
 Epics are represented in Jira as [specially-tagged issues](https://jira.mozilla.com/browse/RELENG-79?jql=project%20%3D%20RELENG%20AND%20issuetype%20%3D%20Epic%20AND%20resolution%20%3D%20Unresolved%20ORDER%20BY%20priority%20DESC%2C%20updated%20DESC).
-Since they are a process abstraction to link issues together, Epic issues should be filed in the scrum repo as well.
+If we provide a `label` that matches the scrum repo's initiative, those epics will show up in the appropriate initiative's search link.

 ## Roles
 We have three defined roles in our agile process: